GBLille/CASP16-CAPRI_MassiveFold_Data/README.md

 For convenience, we provide here two archives which gather the `ranking.csv` files for all the targets:
 - For monomers: [ranking_casp_massivefold_monomers.tar.gz](./ranking_casp_massivefold_monomers.tar.gz)
 - For multimers: [ranking_casp_massivefold_multimers.tar.gz](./ranking_casp_massivefold_multimers.tar.gz)

+## Assessments download

+Data for individual targets can be downloaded [here](https://entrepot.recherche.data.gouv.fr/dataverse/casp16mf).

+But he CASP and CAPRI assessment files can be downloaded here:he main files can be downloaded using the scripts available in the `dataset_download` folder.
+These python3 scripts can be run directly from the folder to download the data:
+- `download_all_casp_massivefold_monomers.py` downloads all the MassiveFold.tar.gz files which contain all the predictions for each **monomeric** target divided into 8 folders named after the conditions; each one contains predictions as well as pickle files, sequence alignments, rankings and plots.
+- `download_all_casp_massivefold_multimers.py` downloads all the MassiveFold.tar.gz files which contain all the predictions for each **multimeric** target
+- `download_all_casp_massivefold_only_pdbs_monomers.py` downloads only all the PDBs of the MassiveFold set for each **monomeric** target
+- `download_all_casp_massivefold_only_pdbs_multimers.py` downloads only all the PDBs of the MassiveFold set for each **multimeric** target
+- `download_all_capri_massivefold_scoring.py` downloads all the CAPRI scoring files for MassiveFold data of each target